Home Career USA Architect Salary 2026: Average Pay by Role, State & Experience

 By 2026, experience in architecture is measured less by tenure alone and more by the capacity to navigate complexity.
 The architect starting salary typically ranges from $55,000 to $70,000, while the starting salary of an architect in high-cost cities can reach $65,000-$80,000.

 Licensure remains an important milestone—the average salary of an architect with professional licensure is 20-30% higher than unlicensed designers.
+For a complete roadmap on achieving this critical credential, see our guide on how to become a licensed architect in the United States.
 Firms increasingly reward architects who combine technical competence with leadership and strategic thinking.
 The progression from entry level architect salary to principal architect salary typically follows this trajectory:

 • Graduate Architect (0-2 years): $55,000 – $65,000